dsomleff/react-camp/react-notes/README.md

 - Allow us to use `state` (js object with data with we like to provide for render inside our component).
 FBC do NOT have state.
 For this we use constructor with `this.state` property.
 - You NOT allowed to modify `state` without calling `setState()`.
 - Everything inside `{}` in JSX is JavaScript expression.
-- As soon as `state` changed/updated, React re-render component.
+- As soon as `state`, or `props`, or `context` changed/updated, React re-render component.
+React compare VirtualDOM with already rendered HTML, and if discrepancy exists, React re-render only changed data, not whole page.
+But, still React will call every FBS / CBC (because it's a functions, at the end of the day).
+To prevent this calls, check `Other Concepts` section for details.
 - When we render array of elements in JSX, for each element we need provide unique `key`, that React can distinguish them.
 So React, by using `key` re-render only updated element and do not touch others.
 - `LifeCycle Methods` - methods that get called at different stages of when our components get rendered.
 Exist only in CBC.
 - `componentDidMount()` - calls when React render component on the page for a first time and default state was initiate.
 It's a React.Component method (`Life Cycle Method`).